James Oppenheim: Life and work

 Oppenheim was born in St. Paul, Minnesota, on May 24, 1882, the son of Joseph and Matilda (Schloss) Oppenheim.
 His father died when he was six and his family's circumstances changed.
 He was educated in public schools and at Columbia University.

 Oppenheim married Lucy Seckel and had two children, Ralph and James Jr. (alias Garrett).
 Seckel filed for divorce following the publication of his 1914 novel, Idle Wives.

-Oppenheim was assistant head worker at the Hudson Guild Settlement in New York from 1901-03.
-He then worked as a teacher and acting superintendent at the Hebrew Technical School For Girls in New York from 1905-07.
+Oppenheim was assistant head worker at the Hudson Guild Settlement in New York from 1901 to 1903.
+He then worked as a teacher and acting superintendent at the Hebrew Technical School for Girls in New York from 1905 to 1907.
 After the collapse of The Seven Arts, he studied and wrote about psychology, in particular the works of Carl Jung.
-Oppenheim died in New York City on August 4, 1932.
+Oppenheim died from tuberculosis in New York City on August 4, 1932.